All Episodes

 I'm sorry, substitute for oil.

-It's like all this other new fangled stuff like the like the like the the big craze now is the gluten-free diet.
+It's like all this other newfangled stuff, like the big craze now is the gluten-free diet.

-I mean, if you you want a decent cake or cookie, you're gonna have it baked with normal ingredients.
+I mean, if you want a decent cake or cookie, you're going to have it baked with normal ingredients.

 Normal is the key here.